Tanmay601/bajaj-finserv-webhook-app-TanmayRajpoot/README.md

 - Ensure internet connectivity for external API calls
 - Verify Java 17+ is installed and available
 - Check Maven is properly configured

+## 🎯 Submission Ready

+This project is ready for submission to the Bajaj Finserv Health assessment.
+The JAR file is publicly accessible and the application meets all requirements specified in the problem statement.